BartRooijakkers/MemoryOpdracht_CSharp/README.md

 1 Object oriented design and implementation
 2 Working with classes and objects
-3 Applying design principles in C#
+3 Using events to manage application flow
+4 Handling exceptions in a controlled way
-4 Structuring a small scale application
+5 Structuring a small scale application
-5 Writing maintainable and readable code
+6 Writing maintainable and readable code

 ## Technologies used